oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ### Secure secrets

-If you have noticed we are setting secrets in plain text on the `application-configmap.yml` file which is not ideal and is not a best practice for security.
-For the specific JHipster application, we can use the encrypt functionality provided by the JHipster Registry to encrypt the secrets, see [Encrypt Your Secrets with Spring Cloud Config](/blog/2021/06/01/kubernetes-spring-boot-jhipster#encrypt-your-secrets-with-spring-cloud-config) to learn how to do this.
+If you have noticed, you are setting secrets in plain text on the `application-configmap.yml` file, which is not ideal and is not a best practice for security.
+For the specific JHipster application, you can use the encrypt functionality provided by the JHipster Registry to encrypt the secrets.
+See [Encrypt Your Secrets with Spring Cloud Config](/blog/2021/06/01/kubernetes-spring-boot-jhipster#encrypt-your-secrets-with-spring-cloud-config) to learn how to do this.
 But that would also rely on a base64 encoded encryption key added as a Kubernetes Secret, which still can be decoded.
 The best way to do this would be using [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), an external service like [HashiCorp Vault](https://www.hashicorp.com/products/vault), or with [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
 To learn more about these methods see [Encrypt Your Kubernetes Secrets](/blog/2021/06/01/kubernetes-spring-boot-jhipster#encrypt-your-kubernetes-secrets).

 ## Deploy the microservice stack

-We are ready to deploy to our shiny new EKS cluster, but first we need to build and push the Docker images to a container registry.
+You are ready to deploy to our shiny new EKS cluster, but first, you need to build and push the Docker images to a container registry.
 You can use [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) or any other container registry.

 ### Build the Docker images

-We need to build Docker images for each app.
+You need to build Docker images for each app.
 This is specific to the JHipster application used in this tutorial.
 Navigate to each app folder (**store**, **invoice**, **product**) and run the following command:

 ```bash
 ./gradlew bootJar -Pprod jib -Djib.to.image=<docker-repo-uri-or-name>/<image-name>
 ```

-Image names would be `store`, `invoice`, and `product` respectively.
+Image names would be `store`, `invoice`, and `product`.

 ### Deploy the applications to EKS

-We can start the deployment using the handy script provided by JHipster.
+You can start the deployment using the handy script provided by JHipster.
 You could also manually apply deployments using `kubectl apply -f <file>` commands.

 ```bash
 ./kubectl-apply.sh -f